 The reason for this is simple; we want to constantly send an anabolic signal to each and every muscle in your body.
 This is going to promote more growth, more activation, and less degradation or catabolism.
 More simply put, if you’re not growing you’re shrinking.

 When we train a muscle 1x a week, we have to do a lot of volume in that given session.
 This means that towards the end of the session, our intensity is falling short and slowing down.
 And that means that our volume will actually be lower, even though your metabolic fatigue (the burn) feels so high at the end of those brutal Monday Chest Day Sessions….

 Training a muscle 3-4x a week is going to allow the intensity in that session to be higher, volume to stay at its highest point, and for us to provide our body with the signal to grow more frequently throughout the week.
-Given all of that, this also means we’re going to burn more calories per session WHICH is going to lead us to the result of shredding body fat quicker.
+Given all of that, this also means we’re going to burn more calories per session WHICH is going to lead us to shred body fat quicker.

-We need to remember that the bigger the muscle and the more muscles worked in a session, the more taxing it will be and when I say taxing I’m referring to energy draining (energy = calories, calories burned = fat lost).
+We need to remember that the bigger the muscle, and the more muscles worked in a session, the more taxing it will be.
+When I say taxing I’m referring to energy-draining (energy = calories, calories burned = fat lost).